Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 In other paint colors, decorative and fluorescent colors will have poor LF and be non-permanent.

-Even though most color in the Turner range are light fast they are better for indoor use.
+Even though most colors in the Turner range are lightfast they are better for indoor use.

 I have a special set but it comes with 12 colors as well.